Tibor Gašpar

-Tibor Gašpar (born 23 April 1962) was the President of police of Slovakia.
-He assumed office in 2012.
+Tibor Gašpar (born 23 April 1962) is a Slovak police officer and politician.
+He was the President of police of Slovakia from 2012 to 2018.
+He has served as a Member of the National Council since 2023.

 Early life

 Gašpar was born in Kežmarok, then Czechoslovakia.
 He attended Comenius University (Slovak: Univerzita Komenského) from 1982 until he graduated in 1987.